-Section I of Form 1919 goes into detail about your business: Its address, its owners, how much it wants to borrow, its debts and any connection to the government.
+Section I of Form 1919 goes into detail about your business's address, owners, how much you want to borrow, your debts and any connection to the government.

 Who should fill out Section I?